-So, is there a link between vitamin D supplements and a darkening of the skin?
+But, is there also a link between vitamin D supplements and a darkening of the skin?
+Does taking vitamin D supplements make your skin darker?
 Could vitamin D help us tan more easily since there’s a link between sunlight (which definitely does darken exposed skin) and vitamin D production?
 Let’s find out…

 We also like to provide links to scientific studies, but alas, the ones we found simply weren’t up to scratch to pass the critical eye of our resident writer and scientist.

-What does seem to be the general consensus though, is that whilst it’s probably unlikely that vitamin D supplements darken the skin, being exposed to sunlight helps us to manufacture vitamin D, and in this process, we may also get a tan.
+What does seem to be the general consensus though in answer to the question, does taking vitamin D help you tan, is that whilst it’s probably unlikely that vitamin D supplements darken the skin, being exposed to sunlight helps us to manufacture vitamin D, and in this process, we may also get a tan.

 We told you it was sketchy science!